Annual report and financial statements for the year ended 31 December 2025

 1. Principal accounting policies

-Future Generations VCT has been approved as a Venture Capital Trust by HMRC under Section 259 of the Income Taxes Act 2007.
-The shares of Future Generations VCT were first admitted to the Official List of the UK Listing Authority and trading on the London Stock Exchange on 5 April 2022 and can be found under the TIDM code OFG.
-Future Generations VCT is premium listed.
+Titan has been approved as a Venture Capital Trust by HMRC under Section 259 of the Income Taxes Act 2007.
+The shares of Titan were first admitted to the Official List of the UK Listing Authority and trading on the London Stock Exchange on 28 December 2007 and can be found under the TIDM code OTV2.
+Titan is premium listed.

-The principal activity of Future Generations VCT is to invest in a diversified portfolio of UK smaller companies in order to generate capital growth over the long term as well as an attractive tax-free dividend stream.
+The principal activity of Titan is to invest in a diversified portfolio of UK smaller companies in order to generate capital growth over the long term as well as an attractive tax-free dividend stream.

 The financial statements are presented in GBP (£) to the nearest £’000.
 The functional currency is also GBP (£).
 Some accounting policies have been disclosed in the respective notes to the financial statements.